How Parental Relocation Impacts Parenting Time

 Here are just a few of the benefits of mediation:

 We understand that every case is different.
 While mediation may seem like an ideal solution, it may not be right for everyone.
 For example, mediation is not appropriate in situations where one partner is the victim of domestic abuse, or there is a power imbalance in the relationship.
-Our team at Wagner & Bloch will assess the unique facts of your situation to help you choose whether a mediation strategy is the right model to achieve the best outcome for you and your family.
+Our team at Wagner & Bloch will assess the unique facts of your situation to help you choose whether mediation is the right model to achieve the best outcome for you and your family.

 Mediation can be very effective for parties who are able to cooperatively engage in the process.
 By focusing solely on family law, our team understands how the law applies to your case and can be very direct and knowledgeable in your mediation.